calaldees/teachingWorkshops/teacherEducation/_sessions.md

 (PGCE SP1 Due) Monday 14th November - 14:00

-KSQ 6: How do you plan and assess for learning?
+SQ 6: How do you plan and assess for learning?
 -----------------------------------------------

 Structuring learning that is informed and supported by assessment